StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 ### Uniquely identify a record

 To prevent sending duplicate events over multiple check runs, received saved search records must be uniquely identified for comparison.
 By default, a record is identified of the Splunk default fields `_bkt` and `_cd`.
 This behavior can be customized for each saved search by specifying `unique_key_fields` in the Splunk events Agent check configuration.
-The specified `unique_key_fields` fields become mandatory for each record.
+Note that the specified `unique_key_fields` fields are mandatory fields for each record returned by the Splunk saved search.

 If it is not possible to uniquely identify a record by a combination of specific fields, the whole record can be used by setting `unique_key_fields: []` (an empty list).